halbgut/rss-o-bot/docs/man.md

 Remove a Feed-URL from the database. _id_ is the key of a Feed-URL inside the database. `id`s are displayed in `rss-o-bot list`.

 ### list
 List all Feed-URLs, their IDs and their filters.
+See also _--no-wrap_ and _--columns_

 ### test-notification [_url_]
 Send a test notification over the defined "notification-methods"